Biden hits Haley over Civil War response

 “This isn’t hard: condemning slavery is the baseline for anyone who wants to be President of the United States, but Nikki Haley and the rest of the MAGA GOP are choking on their words trying to rewrite history,” Harrison said in a statement.

 Haley has seen an uptick in support in New Hampshire in recent weeks, though former President Trump continues to hold his lead in the early voting state, along with national polls.
-The Decision Desk and The Hill’s polling index shows Trump with a 17 percentage point lead over Haley in New Hampshire.
+The Hill/Decision Desk HQ polling index shows Trump with a 17 percentage point lead over Haley in New Hampshire.

-As for the national polls, Haley and Florida Gov. Ron DeSantis are neck-and-neck for second place behind Trump.
-As of Thursday, Trump leads the national polls with 63.1 percent of the support, followed by Haley with 10.8 percent and DeSantis close behind with 10.6 percent, according to The Decision Desk and The Hill’s polling index.
+As for the national polls, Haley and Florida Gov. Ron DeSantis are neck and neck for second place behind Trump.
+As of Thursday, Trump leads the national polls with 63.1 percent of the support, followed by Haley with 10.8 percent and DeSantis close behind with 10.6 percent, according to the polling index.

 Haley was pressed on the war’s origin during a 2010 interview, where she described the war as between two disparate sides that were fighting for “tradition” and “change,” The Associated Press reported.